 2. Be a used car expert

 Build trust with potential buyers by providing all the information they need to know about the vehicle.
-They’ll want to know about its history, and you can show them you have nothing to hide by providing a CARPROOF Vehicle History Report.
+They’ll want to know about its history, and you can show them you have nothing to hide by providing a CARFAX Vehicle History Report.

 If your vehicle has been in an accident, this is a great opportunity to highlight that it’s been properly repaired and is safe to drive.
-Show the customer the CARPROOF report and encourage them to bring it with them when they go for a pre-purchase inspection.
+Show the customer the CARFAX report and encourage them to bring it with them when they go for a pre-purchase inspection.
 The mechanic can confirm that the vehicle is in safe working order and you can prove to your customer that you’re a transparent seller.